bitplode/simplers/README.md

 *noun*
 > A collection of useful tools for new Rustaceans.

-> Simplers is simple Rust
+> "Simplers is simple Rust!"

 ---